Bosnia and Herzegovina–Serbia relations: War legacy and reconciliation gestures

+Remarks made by Chairman of the Presidency of Bosnia and Herzegovina Denis Bećirović during the July 2024 commemoration also prompted a response from Serbia.
+The Serbian Ministry of Foreign Affairs accused Bećirović of using the commemoration for political purposes and said that his remarks did not contribute to reconciliation.
+The ministry also rejected criticism of the Declaration on the Protection of National and Political Rights and the Common Future of the Serbian People, maintaining that the declaration was compatible with the Dayton Agreement and did not challenge the territorial integrity of Bosnia and Herzegovina.

+The funeral of Ratko Mladić in Belgrade, after which Bosnia and Herzegovina withdrew most of its embassy staff and expelled two Serbian diplomatic representatives.

+In September 2026, the funeral of Ratko Mladić in Belgrade prompted a further diplomatic dispute.
+Mladić, who had died in United Nations custody while serving a life sentence for genocide, crimes against humanity and war crimes, was returned to Serbia aboard a Serbian government aircraft.
+Thousands attended his funeral on 7 September, which was presided over by Serbian Patriarch Porfirije.
+Mladić's coffin was accompanied by Serbian soldiers and a military band, while Defence Minister Bratislav Gašić and Justice Minister Nenad Vujić attended the funeral; President Aleksandar Vučić did not attend.
+Bosnia and Herzegovina's Foreign Minister Elmedin Konaković subsequently announced that all staff under his authority would be withdrawn from the country's embassy in Belgrade except the ambassador and consul, citing Serbia's handling of the funeral, the military escort and the attendance of government officials.
+The following day, Konaković declared two Serbian diplomatic representatives in Sarajevo persona non grata: military attaché Milan Dulanović and Darko Maksimović, an adviser to Serbia's Security Intelligence Agency representative at the embassy.
+Both were given 48 hours to leave Bosnia and Herzegovina.

 Republika Srpska

 Serbia’s political support for Bosnian Serbs, and Republika Srpska for that matter, during the Bosnian War was extensive, encompassing diplomatic advocacy, military aid, and economic assistance.
 The legacy of this support continues to influence Bosnian-Serbian relations, as seen in ongoing tensions over Republika Srpska’s status and historical narratives.

 The Dayton agreement ensured the right for entities in Bosnia and Herzegovina to establish special parallel relationships with neighboring countries consistent with sovereignty and territorial integrity of Bosnia and Herzegovina, in this case Republika Srpska with Serbia.
 The Agreement on Special Parallel Relations was signed in 1997.

 Bosnia and Herzegovina's stance on Kosovo

 Bosnia and Herzegovina does not recognize the independence of Kosovo essentially through the veto from Republika Srpska.
 Bosniak and Croat members of the Presidency of Bosnia and Herzegovina support the recognition of Kosovo as a sovereign state, and Serb member does not.
 Bosnia and Herzegovina's constitution requires consensus among all three members in order to perform such an action.
 Besides Serbia, Bosnia and Herzegovina thus remains the only country of the former Yugoslavia not to recognize Kosovo's independence.